Disclosures relevant to corporate management practices: compliance management system, environmental and quality management, energy management

 Training is intended to ensure that employees are aware of the relevant laws and corporate policies, and that they comply with them at all times in their day-to-day work.
-Salaried staff in the head-office sales, purchasing, research and development and administration units, as well as in the subsidiaries, generally receive annual training sessions that are specifically tailored to their areas of activity.
+Salaried staff in the head-office sales, procurement, research and development and administration units, as well as in the subsidiaries, generally receive annual training sessions that are specifically tailored to their areas of activity.
 In the production plants, compliance training takes place in conjunction with the regular safety training.

 Another essential element of corporate management at DEUTZ AG is rigorous environmental, quality and energy management.
 In the year under review, DEUTZ AG continued to satisfy the quality management requirements in accordance with ISO 9001, the environmental management requirements in accordance with ISO 14001 and the energy management requirements in accordance with ISO 50001.
-The relevant certificates from TÜV Rheinland can be found on the DEUTZ website.
+The relevant certificates from TÜV Rheinland can be found on the DEUTZ AG website.

 All standards set by the Deutsches Institut für Normung e.V., Berlin (DIN) can be inspected free of charge at DIN standards repositories.